rafeerahman/Anonymizer/deliverable-1/planning.md

  * How will you deploy the application?
  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?

+We plan to build this API primarily using Flask, a python framework for web backends.
+Since this is a rest API, we plan to specifically use the flask-restful library as well to expedite development and focus more on processing the data.
+Any future frontend implementations will likely be done in React.
+We plan to deploy our application on a hosting service with a free tier, such as Heroku or Azure.
+This could be done directly, or within a docker container.
+As for product architecture, we plan on having multiple endpoints to our API, with each having one or more methods to interact with it (GET, POST, etc).
+We do not expect to use any third party applications or APIs, assuming python libraries do not count as third party.

 ----
 ## Intellectual Property Confidentiality Agreement